elyeandre/Astra/src/docs/latest/src/introduction.md

 ## About

-ArkForge Astra is an easy-to-use, fault-tolerant, extendible, and performant web server targeting [LuaJIT](https://luajit.org/) (Lua 5.1) and built upon [Rust](https://www.rust-lang.org/) + [Axum](https://github.com/tokio-rs/axum).
+ArkForge Astra is an easy-to-use, fault-tolerant, extendible, and performant web server runtime targeting [Lua](https://lua.org) and [LuaJIT](https://luajit.org/), and built upon [Rust](https://www.rust-lang.org/) + [Axum](https://github.com/tokio-rs/axum).
 Astra takes advantages of the Rust's performance, correctness and memory safety offering of the [Tokio](https://tokio.rs/) async runtime, upon which Axum also runs, to write fault-tolerant and [no-build](https://x.com/dhh/status/1769903387527790975) servers with ease.

 Currently Astra is used within the [ArkForge](https://arkforge.net) for some internal and external products.
 However being very young and early project, it lacks battle testing.
-However it does not mean you cannot build software with it, as the base, axum, is already mature and Astra is a thin wrapper over it.
+Even so, it does not mean you cannot build software with it, as the base, Rust and Axum, is already mature and Astra is a thin wrapper over it.

 ## Philosophy